-An Ocicat looks tough and wild, but the character of this cat breed is surprisingly gentle.
-This cat breed is sweet, affectionate, and gets along well with children.
+An Ocicat looks tough and wild, but the personality of this breed is surprisingly gentle.
+This breed is sweet, affectionate, and gets along well with children.
 Is this your new housemate?
-Discover everything about this rare breed cat here!
+Discover everything about this rare breed here!

-- What is the character of an Ocicat?
+- What is the personality of an Ocicat?

 - What does an Ocicat look like?